-Chaklich is made by drying out the milk, then rolling it into small balls.
+Chaklich is made by drying out the milk and then rolling it into small balls.
 These balls are covered with herbs, thyme, or hot peppers.

-Chanklich can be found in many Levantine countries, each with their own way of preparing it.
+Chanklich can be found in many Levantine countries, each with its own way of preparing it.